null-machine/limbus-company-roll-analyzer/index.md

 ———

 Also, for the time being, just judging from the rolls, N Don is probably B tier.
-But, analysis has not really taken place yet.

 ---